 About the wine:

-The purity of the fruit is impressive, with soft, luscious aromas of cherries, cranberries, and citrus that blend together beautifully.
-This medium-bodied to full-bodied wine blossoms on the palate, with firm, complex tannins and a long, intense finish.
-It will take three to four years to refine, but it is already so appealing.
+The purity of the fruit is impressive, with soft, melt-in-your-mouth aromas of cherries, cranberries, and citrus that blend together beautifully.
+This medium-bodied wine blossoms on the palate, with firm, complex tannins and a long, intense finish.
+It will take three to four years to fully develop, but it’s already so alluring.
 A wine of great beauty.
-Already irresistible, but at its peak after 2027.
+Already irresistible, but it will reach its peak after 2027.

 Tastingbook - Markus Del Monego